ExplodingDragon/ExplodingDragon/README.md

 ### 👋 Hi, I'm ExplodingDragon

-Due to some reasons, I've switched to self-hosted Gitea, with GitHub serving only as a mirror.
+~~Due to some reasons~~, I've switched to self-hosted Gitea, with GitHub serving only as a mirror.

 **Technical Toolkit:**